 Casting a wide net doesn’t mean you’ll catch the best fish.
 While making a single resume that you can send out to hundreds of employers may seem like the most convenient option to get yourself a job, a tailored resume increases your chances to land the job.
 Each company and job position is different and cannot be treated equally, so how can one resume allow you to showcase the most fitting version of yourself to employers?
 As stated above, doing your research and understanding what each position and employer needs allows you to craft a resume that is more likely to catch their eye.
 Take the time to make job-specific resumes if you want a positive outcome.

-For example, an entry-level intern position at a blockchain startup doesn’t require you to be versed in C++ or have a What they do want is someone who can go above and beyond while meeting goals and deadlines.
+For example, an entry-level intern position at a blockchain startup doesn’t require you to be versed in C++ or have a master’s degree in analytics.
+What they do want is someone who can go above and beyond while meeting goals and deadlines.
 Likewise, a blockchain analyst position doesn’t need to see that you are AED certified, they want to see projects and contributions from previous experiences.
 So to put it simply, when fishing for the right job, use the right bait.

 While these skills seem distant from the idea of blockchain, they can be modified and applied to help you stand out in the blockchain space.
 When work experience isn’t in the stars, using skill-share websites as well as online resources to develop yourself can help get you the hands-on work experience in the field.

 Soft skills are personality traits and social skills that can help you succeed at work.
 Here are some soft skills to show employees that you’re the one that they want for a blockchain-based job: